ChenmienTan/EasyRL/README.md

 # DRL

-Simple PyTorch-based implementation of popular deep reinforcement learning algorithms.
+A simple PyTorch-based implementation of popular deep reinforcement learning algorithms with a comparable preformance with open-source packages.

 ![](/fig/halfcheetah.png)